 An electric process circulation heater is used as a conduit to facilitate the flow of process fluid directly over heating elements.
-Circulation heaters heat a variety of fluids from high-temperature gas to hard to heat liquids.
+Circulation heaters heat a variety of fluids from high-temperature gases to hard-to-heat liquids.

 The heating elements, vessel, terminal connections, and mounting structures are packaged for quick installation.
-Heaters may be installed horizontal, vertical or even sloped for vaporizing liquids.
+Heaters may be installed horizontally, vertically, or even sloped for vaporizing liquids.

 Mounting options include saddles, skirts, mounting blocks, mounting lugs, legs, base plate, or a combination of two.